The Shrines and Temples of Himachal Pradesh

 Wooden TemplesClick thumbnail to view full-size

 The wood carving is also exclusive in the temples of Himachal Pradesh.
-The Lakshna Devi temple at Bharmour, Shakti Devi at Chhatri and Manikula at Pangi in Chamba district; the Hindu temple at Kalpa in Kinnaur district; the Bhima Kali temple at Sarahan with fine wood carving and silver panelling; the exquisite architecture and sculpture of Gauri Shankar temple; Magru Mahadev and Kamaksha Temple at Karsog in Mandi district are the fine examples of wood carving.
+The Lakshana Devi temple at Bharmour, Shakti Devi at Chhatri and Manikula at Pangi in Chamba district; the Hindu temple at Kalpa in Kinnaur district; the Bhima Kali temple at Sarahan with fine wood carving and silver panelling; the exquisite architecture and the sculpture of Gauri Shankar temple; Magura Mahadev and Kamaksha Temple at Karsog in Mandi district are the fine examples of wood carving.

-The epics, myths and phantoms are the motifs of these wood carvings.
-The roof pillars and façade of Magru Mahadev at Mandi portray the great epic of Ramayana through fine wood carvings.
+The epics, myths, and phantoms are the motifs of these wood carvings.
+The roof pillars and façade of Magura Mahadev at Mandi portray the great epic of Ramayana through fine wood carvings.

 Cave TemplesClick thumbnail to view full-size